 How long does the process take?

 For many people, patterns of anxiety, stress eating, and self-criticism have been running them for years, especially if they have a history of trauma.
 Deep and lasting change takes time.
 Like changing any habit, it takes patience and awareness and your journey will be as unique as you are.
 If your primary goal is learning to manage stress and anxiety response, most clients find that four sessions is generally enough to learn the basics.
 In that time you will learn concrete skills that you can implement into your life and begin to change your habitual patterns of emotional reactivity.
 Some clients need more support, want to address the areas of their lives that are causing or are affected by anxiety, or are interested in deeper, more transformative work.
 In those cases we often work together for 3 months to a year, with the frequency of sessions decreasing over time.

 Do I have to see you in person?

-While I would love to see you in person, that of course is not always possible.
-I work with clients virtually either by phone or via Zoom.
+While I would love to see everyone in person, that of course is not always possible.
+I work with clients virtually by Zoom.

 Why do you work with heart-focused practices?